 - As a member of the Alliance for Safe Online Pharmacies – Global and ASOP-EU we support initiatives and advocacy in the U.S., Europe and Asia to raise awareness about the dangers of illegal online drug sellers and to steer patients to safe sources of medicines.

-- As a member of the Global Intellectual Property Center, we support the White House’s Intellectual Property Enforcement Coordinator as well as policy matters related to anti-counterfeiting and enforcement on the Hill and with Federal Agencies
+- As a member of the Global Intellectual Property Center, we support the White House’s Intellectual Property Enforcement Coordinator as well as policy matters related to anti-counterfeiting and enforcement in Congress and with federal agencies.

 - In 1997, our company and other pharmaceutical companies created the Pharmaceutical Security Institute (PSI) to develop global security strategies focused on both prevention and enforcement in order to ensure public safety and product integrity.
-We continue to be an active participant in this organization, and are pushing for increased levels of intelligence-sharing among the members.
+We continue to be an active participant in this organization, and are advocating for increased levels of intelligence sharing among the members.

 - Our company supported the SAFE DOSES Act, which was signed into law in the U.S. in October 2012.
 The bipartisan legislation modernizes the U.S. Criminal Code to increase criminal penalties for medical-product cargo theft and provides law enforcement tools to deter this criminal behavior and take down the organizations that are perpetrating it.

-- Our company supported the Trade Facilitation and Enforcement Act, which was signed into law in the U.S. in February 2016.
+- Our company supported the Trade Facilitation and Enforcement Act, which was signed into law in February 2016.
 Known as the Customs Reauthorization Act, this bill provides additional resources to Customs and Border Protection (CBP), and formalizes the capacity for public-private partnership to strengthen Intellectual Property enforcement.

-In 2015 our company addressed 673 active product-integrity events.
-Approximately 60 percent of these events have been proactively investigated by Global Security to identify new or emerging product-integrity threats, or to further characterize and mitigate known product-integrity threats.
+In 2016 our company addressed 806 active product-integrity events.
+More than 40 percent of these events have been proactively investigated by Global Security to identify new or emerging product-integrity threats, or to further characterize and mitigate known product-integrity threats.

 When a new product-integrity event is initially reviewed, it is assigned to one of five categories: